-In 1993, during the Balkans conflict of 1992-1995, the Bosnian town of Srebrenica was declared a UN Safe Area, under the watch of the United Nations Protection Force.
+During the Balkans conflict of 1992-1995, the Bosnian town of Srebrenica was declared a UN Safe Area in 1993, under the watch of the United Nations Protection Force (UNPROFOR).

-In the following days, more than 8,000 Bosnian Muslim men and boys were systematically massacred and buried in mass graves.
-Thousands of women, children and elderly people were forcibly deported and a large number of women raped.
+In the days following Srebrenica’s fall, more than 8,000 Bosnian Muslim men and boys were systematically massacred and buried in mass graves.
+Thousands of women, children and elderly people were forcibly deported and a large number of women were raped.
 It was the greatest atrocity on European soil since the Second World War.

-The International Court of Justice and the International Criminal Tribunal for the Former Yugoslavia (ICTY) have ruled that the mass execution of Bosniak men and boys in Srebrenica constitutes genocide.
+The International Court of Justice (ICJ) and the International Criminal Tribunal for the Former Yugoslavia (ICTY) ruled that the mass execution of Bosniak men and boys in Srebrenica constituted genocide.

-Judge Riad, who reviewed the indictment, described the ‘unimaginable savagery’ endured by victims at the hands of Mladic’s forces.
-He said these were ‘truly scenes from hell, written on the darkest pages of human history’.
+Judge Fouad Riad, who reviewed the indictment, described the “unimaginable savagery” that the victims endured at the hands of Mladic’s forces.
+He said these were: “truly scenes from hell, written on the darkest pages of human history.”